taladar/icinga2-api/README.md

 [Official Icinga2 API Docs](https://icinga.com/docs/icinga-2/latest/doc/12-icinga2-api/)

-Currently this only implements parts of the query API.
+Currently this only implements parts of the query API in both blocking and async versions

 Supported: